-Crohn’s disease (CD) is an autoimmune disorder that affects the gastrointestinal (GI) tract.
-In Crohn’s disease, parts of the GI tract become inflamed.
+Crohn’s disease is an autoimmune disorder that affects the gastrointestinal (GI) tract.
+Crohn’s disease causes parts of the GI tract to become inflamed.
 Sores (ulcers or lesions), openings (fistulas), or cracks in the intestines can develop that block the passage of food and waste.
 Crohn’s can affect any part of the GI tract, but it’s usually found in the colon.

 The side effects of these medications include:

-Some people taking this medication have a lower white blood cell count or have had problems with their kidneys.
-If you take these medications, your doctor may want to monitor your kidney function or order regular blood tests to make sure your white blood cell count isn’t too low.
-You should tell your doctor if you’re allergic to sulfa drugs.
+If you take these medications, your doctor may want to monitor your kidney function.
+They may also order regular blood tests to make sure your white blood cell count isn’t too low.
+Also, let your doctor know if you’re allergic to sulfa drugs.

 Corticosteroids help reduce inflammation in the body.
-Doctors prescribe corticosteroids for short-term relief of CD symptoms.
-Doctors usually prescribe budesonide (Pulmicort) for some mild and moderate cases of CD.
-If you have a more serious case of CD or if budesonide isn’t effective, your doctor may prescribe prednisone or methylprednisolone.
+Doctors prescribe corticosteroids for short-term relief of symptoms.
+Doctors usually prescribe budesonide (Pulmicort) for mild and moderate cases of Crohn’s disease.
+If you have a more serious case of Crohn’s or if budesonide isn’t effective, your doctor may prescribe prednisone or methylprednisolone.

 The side effects of corticosteroids are:

-- intraocular pressure or glaucoma in the eyes
+- increased intraocular pressure in the eyes or glaucoma

 - high blood pressure